blackshibe/shobnode/docs/docs/API/Pose.md

 CanimPose.keyframe_reached: Signal
 ```

-Fires when a named keyframe is stepped over in the animator.
+Fires when a named keyframe is stepped over by the animator.

 ---